A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Implementation Aspects

 \subsection{Visualization}

-Visualization of the solution can be obtained in multiple ways. \citet{Demir2015} proposed a direct raycasting approach based on the closest points $\cp_{\S}(\x_i)$ for $\x_i\in\Omega(\S)$.
+The solution can be visualized in multiple ways. \citet{Demir2015} proposed a direct raycasting approach based on the closest points $\cp_{\S}(\x_i)$ for $\x_i\in\Omega(\S)$.
 The set of $\cp_{\S}(\x_i)$ can also be considered a point cloud and visualized as such.
 Lastly, interpolation allows the solution to be transferred to any explicit representation, e.g., triangle mesh, point cloud, etc.

 For convenience, we visualize the surface solution at points $\cp_{\S}(\x_i)$ (e.g., Figure~\ref{fig:harmonic-map}) or interpolate onto a triangulation.
 If the given surface $\S$ is provided as a triangulation we use it; if a surface can be described by a parameterization, we connect evenly spaced points in the parameter space to create a triangulation.
 Both point clouds and triangulations are visualized using \texttt{polyscope} \cite{polyscope}.